- Advising & Career Development

 Submitting your LOR

-You have three options for submitting your LOR for ERAS (Electronic Residency Application System).
+You have three options for submitting your LOR for ERAS (Electronic Residency Application Service).
 You only need to submit your letter via one of these methods:

 - Upload to the ERAS LOR Portal (preferred): Follow instructions at https://www.aamc.org/services/eras/282520/lor_portal.html

 - Email to: email@example.com (only for UCSF medical student and alumni residency applications)